Girls Water Polo

 Seabury Hall: Conner Jenkins, Kama Konohia, Noah Payne

 University Lab: Otto Taylor

 Waimea: DJ Pabre, Joel Soriano

-Player of the Year: Kameron Ng, Saint Francis, G, So.There was no shortage of creativity for Saint Francis' Kameron Ng.
+Player of the Year: Kameron Ng, Saint Francis, G, Jr.Was there any doubt who this award was going to?

 ScoringLive's All-Hawaii teams honor standout Division I and II athletes statewide.
 Selections are made by SL staff in consultation with media and coaches.